Why Experts Recommend Probiotics for Your Skincare Routine and Their Benefits

 In a recent article on the website A haven from eczema, the author calls topical probiotics ‘the new and natural remedy for eczema’.

-‘Traditional treatments for eczema to use bleach baths and antibiotics,’ explains the author, ‘which not only kill bad bacteria but also kill the beneficial microbes that we’re now learning can actually help our skin.
+‘Traditional treatments for eczema to use bleach baths and antibiotics,’ explains the author, ‘which not only kill bad bacteria but also kill the beneficial microbes that we are now learning can actually help our skin.
 So, in the case of diseases with an imbalance in microorganisms particularly atopic dermatitis (eczema), topical probiotics present an effective alternative to strictly antibacterial products or treatments.’

 Another study performed by researchers found that modifying the skin microbiome safely reduced the eczema severity and helped increase the quality of life for children as young as 3 years old.
 The skinmicrobiome was modified using probiotic therapy on the affected areas of the skin and shows the benefits of topical probiotics for eczema.